availproject/avail-light/README.md

 # starting block at the point the LC is started and is only checked for new blocks. (default: true)
 sync_finality_enable = true
 # Time-to-live for DHT entries in seconds (default: 24h).
 # Default value is set for light clients.
-Due to the heavy duty nature of the fat clients, it is recommended to be set far bellow this value - not greater than 1hr.
+Due to the heavy duty nature of the fat clients, it is recommended to be set far below this value - not greater than 1hr.
 # Record TTL, publication and replication intervals are co-dependent: TTL >> publication_interval >> replication_interval.
 record_ttl = 86400
 # Sets the (re-)publication interval of stored records, in seconds.
 This interval should be significantly shorter than the record TTL, ensure records do not expire prematurely. (default: 12h).